shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 # Solution

-This problem presents a good opportunity to think about the brute force approach and about analyzing time complexity.
+This problem presents a great opportunity to think not only about how to generate a brute force approach, but also about analyzing time complexity, and how it can leave you with some surprising results.

 I will go through the brute force method of solving this problem first, then try to get to a single pass solution.